TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 #### Status codes 100 - 199: Informational responses

-Introduced by the HTTP/1.1 standard, these simply represent that a request was received and understood, mostly used on a provisional basis while the request processing continues.
-It simply alerts the client to wait for a final response.
+Introduced by the HTTP/1.1 standard, these indicate that a request was received and understood.
+They're mostly used on a provisional basis while the request processing continues, alerting the client to wait for a final response.

 #### Status codes 200 - 299: Successful responses